google/oss-fuzz/docs/new_project_guide.md

 ```

 This should place the built fuzz targets into `/path/to/oss-fuzz/build/out/$PROJECT_NAME`
-directory on your machine (and `/out` in the container).
+directory on your machine (and `$OUT` in the container).
 You should then try to run these fuzz targets
 inside the container to make sure that they work properly:

 ```bash